predator-24/Elitmus-Test-Chrome-Extension/readme.md

 -  Warns if more than one tab are running while trying to start the test
 -  Check for availability of Microphone
 -  Check for availability of Camera

+I am deeply appreciative to Elitmus for giving me the opportunity to embark on my first chrome extension project.
+This experience not only allowed me to deepen my understanding of manifest v3, but also afforded me the chance to apply my web development skills in a practical setting.
+I am impressed by how much I was able to learn and accomplish in just two days.